-My first memories of creating are of a soap sculpture I shaped in grade school.
-I recall vividly the feel of the ivory soap as I sculpted the form.
-I remember the thrill of making something from an every day household object.
+My first memory of creating with my hands is shaping a soap sculpture in grade school.
+I recall the feel of the ivory soap as I sculpted the form.
+I liked the thrill of making something tactual from an everyday household object.

-In early adult life I created a photography business, took classes and made photographs.
-I taught community education classes in analog photography.
-I exhibited and ran my photography business.
+As a young adult in the 80’s and 90’s, I formed my photography business, took classes, and made photographs.
+I taught analog photography to community education students.
+I exhibited and ran my portrait and documentary photography business.

 I make art about how I see the world and how I live.
 I believe my art is conduit for experiences and ideas that bind us together.

-I make art about how I see the world and how I live.
+And as always, I make art about how I see the world and how I live.
 I believe my art is a conduit for experiences and ideas that bind us together.
-I am interested in how art communicates who we are and how our experiences can be shared even when words are not enough to express ourselves.
+I am interested in how art communicates who we are and how our experience can be shared even when words are not enough to express ourselves.
 I create from a place that embraces our humanness.